bhamon/burstMine-plugin-opencl/README.md

 ## Troubleshooting

-####
+#### Error while loading the OpenCL plugin.

-If an error occurs while loading the OpenCL plugin, make sure your OpenCL dynamic library is in your path.
+Make sure your OpenCL dynamic library is in your path.
 If it's not the case, you have two options :

 - Add the OpenCL dynamic libraries directory to your path.